Peyman-HK/Stabilized-HiDe-MK/README.md

 ## Results

-In the folder manuals, we explained step by step how to run the code to observe results from both learning through stabilized HiDe-MK python code, and obtaining FDR-Power through R scripts.
-To obtain the FDR and power through the feature importance score learned by stabilized HiDe-MK, you should run the R script FDR_Pow_MK.R.
+In the manuals' folder, we step by step explained how to run the code to obtain results for learning through stabilized HiDe-MK (python code), and results for FDR-Power (R scripts).
+To obtain the FDR and power through the feature importance scores learned by stabilized HiDe-MK, you should run the R script FDR_Pow_MK.R.
 The target FDR levels are set from 0.01 to 0.20 with step size 0.01.

 We also uploaded a tabel, "Table_summary_HF_KS_Lancet.csv", obtained through the real data analysis which includes q-values for each genetic variant.
-Through the "Manhattan plot.ipyng" and using jupyter notebook, the following plot can be displayed:
+Through the "Manhattan plot.ipyng" and using jupyter notebook, the following plot is displayed:

 ![Main flow](/../main/Images/Manhattan_plot.jpg?raw=true "Manhattan plot")

 ## Citations

-The paper titled by "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants" is in Arxiv:
+The paper titled by "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants" is uploaded to Arxiv:

 https://arxiv.org/abs/2109.14719

-To extract the knockoff features we used KnockoffScreen method which was first proposed in journal of nature communications at: https://www.nature.com/articles/s41467-021-22889-4
+To extract the knockoff features, we used KnockoffScreen method which was first proposed in journal of nature communications at: https://www.nature.com/articles/s41467-021-22889-4

 Please feel free to write me your questions at: peymanhk@stanford.edu